shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 ## Controlling Text Sizes

-Changing the font size can be without an operating system, bytearray
+Without an operating system, changing text fonts or sizes isn't as straightforward.
+To solve the problem, Peter Hinch has developed a wonderful [solution](https://github.com/peterhinch/micropython-font-to-py), which to my understanding represents some character-by-character images of the font that are cleverly encoded in a bytearray form.

 ```python
 # various fonts